CNMAT/OpenSoundControl.org/spec-1_0.md

 ### OSC Address Spaces and OSC Addresses

-Every OSC server has a set of *OSC Methods* .
-OSC Methods are the potential destinations of OSC messages received by the OSC server and correspond to each of the points of control that the application makes available. \"Invoking\" an OSC method is analogous to a procedure call;
+Every OSC server has a set of *OSC Methods*.
+OSC Methods are the potential destinations of OSC messages received by the OSC server and correspond to each of the points of control that the application makes available.
+"Invoking" an OSC method is analogous to a procedure call;
-it means supplying the method with arguments and causing the method\'s effect to take place.
+it means supplying the method with arguments and causing the method's effect to take place.

-An OSC Server\'s OSC Methods are arranged in a tree strcuture called an *OSC Address Space* .
-The leaves of this tree are the OSC Methods and the branch nodes are called *OSC Containers* .
-An OSC Server\'s OSC Address Space can be dynamic; that is, its contents and shape can change over time.
+An OSC Server's OSC Methods are arranged in a tree strcuture called an *OSC Address Space*.
+The leaves of this tree are the OSC Methods and the branch nodes are called *OSC Containers*.
+An OSC Server's OSC Address Space can be dynamic; that is, its contents and shape can change over time.